pkclsoft/VRope/README.md

 ### Modifications:

+- added support for Chipmunk physics engine
+- added support to use an included class CCStretchedSpriteLine so that individual rope segments are always connected.

 - added retina fix (tested on iPhone 4s and iPad 3)
 - added global gravity for points, making it easy to update gravity for the entire rope system
 - added individual gravity support for points, making it easy to update gravity for each specific point